Stefanene/secure-llm/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```
-Then, follow the setup guide below to deploy and use the model as currently built.
+Then, follow the setup guide below to deploy and use the system as currently built.

 ### 1. Setup Google Cloud Platform (GCP)
 Download Google Cloud SDK as follows (for macOS):